connexcs/docs/docs/apps/architecture/database.md

 ## Bulk Upload

-You can bulk upload data and bulk delete data from the datastore, both from the customer portal and the control panel.
+You can bulk upload data and bulk delete data from the data store, both from the customer portal and the control panel.

 !!! important
 	Bulk Operations aren't audited.